-SHC Tutoring provides course-specific tutoring across disciplines.
-We provide students with opportunities to develop active learning and critical thinking skills in a collaborative setting facilitated by peer tutors and the SHC Tutoring's faculty members.
-To schedule an appointment with a peer tutor please click the following link.
+SHC Tutoring prioritizes academic success and a supportive learning atmosphere by providing on-campus peer tutoring covering diverse subjects and access to Tutor.com, a leading online tutoring platform for on-demand assistance, anytime, anywhere.
+To schedule an appointment with a peer tutor, please click the following link.
 The center is located on the first floor of the Burke Memorial Library in room 107.